 Harvest: Loosen the soil around each leek with your hands or a garden fork, then pull it gently from the ground by grabbing near the base.
 You may need to use the fork to help “pop” it up from the ground.
 (Moistening the soil can make removal easier, too.)

 Store: Don’t trim leeks before storing.
-Wrap them tightly in plastic to contain any odors in your refrigerator, where they’ll last for up to 2 weeks.
+Wrap them tightly in plastic to contain any odours in your refrigerator, where they’ll last for up to 2 weeks.
 Wash well to remove grit before preparing.

 Lettuce & Spinach